Electronic Code Book

 \x1AL\xD23k\xCA\x1D\xD7\x1AL\xD23k\xCA\x1D\xD7\x04\xB6\xF2)\xD1\x1E \xB6\x1AL\xD23k\xCA\x1D\xD7\x1AL\xD23k\xCA\x1D\xD7+=\xE8E\xE6\x8A\xB9\xF9

-Based on the size of the pattern, we can infer that the ECB encryption uses a block size of 8 bytes.
+Based on the pattern size, we can infer that the ECB encryption uses a block size of 8 bytes.

 The decoded information also shows us that the username and password are not directly concatenated and that a delimiter is added (since one of the block in the middle is different from the previous one).